SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ![Cannywithmeanandlayers](Seg3DTutorial_figures/Cannywithmeanandlayers.png)
 <figcaption>Canny edge detection with mean filter</figcaption>

-The image in screenshot above had a mean filter applied to it with a radius of 6, followed by a Canny edge detection filter with a distance of 5 and a threshold of 30.
+The image in the screenshot above had a mean filter applied to it with a radius of 6, followed by a Canny edge detection filter with a distance of 5 and a threshold of 30.
 Notice how smooth the image is prior to the application of the Canny filter.

 ## Speedline Tool